SAP/sap-btp-service-operator/README.md

 **Note:** `force_k8s_binding` is supported only for the Kubernetes instances that are in the `Delete Failed` state.<br>

-### Cluster is unavailable and I still have service instances and bindings
+### Cluster is unavailable, and I still have service instances and bindings

 I cannot delete service instances and bindings because the cluster in which they were created is no longer available.